M4d40/nestwatcher/README.md

 - **min_spawnpoints**: The minimum amount of spawnpoints that have to exist in a nest
 - **min_average**: Minimum hourly spawn average the Nest must have
 - **scan_hors_per_day**: How many hours you scan that area per day
+- **max_markers**: The maximum amount of markers to display on the area's static map.
 - **discord**: Either a Discord webhook url or a Discord Channel ID

 #### discord.json